 - My Top 9 Language Exchange Apps in 2022

 How Does “Language Exchange” Work?

 A “language exchange” is different from getting an online language tutor.
 In a tutoring relationship, it’s clear who’s the teacher and who’s the student.
 One teaches the other, and learning is pretty much one way.
-In a language exchange, two people teach and learn, in turn.
+In a language exchange, both people teach and learn, in turn.

 You and your buddy can tailor your sessions however you want.
-It can be a freewheeling discussion where you talk about whatever comes to mind, or you can see if the two of you can get the hang of a more structured interaction.
+Language exchange sessions can consist of freewheeling discussions where you talk about whatever comes to mind, or they can be more structured interactions.
 (For example, the first 15 minutes could be you teaching, and then you could switch roles.)

 What Are Language Exchange Apps?